frankaging/Causal-Distill/README.md

 - Pytorch Version: 1.9.0
 - Transfermers Version: 4.11.3
 - Datasets Version: Version: 1.8.0
-- We have performed experiments on Titan V GPU.
-We assume 12GB of GPU memory (more memory can expedite training).
 - Since we build our codebase off the [Huggingface Distillation Interface](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation), please review their doc for requirements.

 ## Dataset